elkhorn-heavy/walkthroughs/overthewire/bandit/level_08.md

 ## Challenge Overview

-The goal of this challenge is to look on the file `data.txt` to find the word `millionth` - the password will be next to it.
+The goal of this challenge is to look in the file `data.txt` to find the word `millionth` - the password will be next to it.

 Then use `ssh` to log into the server as the `bandit8` user.